fold

 @JvmName(name = "_fold")

 The most general way to execute a computation using Raise.
-Depending on the outcome of the block, one of the three continuations is run:
+Depending on the outcome of the block, one of the three lambdas is run:

 This method should never be wrapped in try/catch as it will not throw any unexpected errors, it will only result in CancellationException, or fatal exceptions such as OutOfMemoryError.